matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 Let's see how you can use proxies in more detail:

-For the following examples, we will use the simple "Box" smart contract:
+For the following examples, we use the simple `Box` smart contract:

 ```typescript
 // SPDX-License-Identifier: MIT